VASA-1: Lifelike Audio-Driven Talking Faces Generated in Real Time: Experiments

 \section{Experiments}

 \paragraph{Implementation details.}

 For face latent space learning, we use the public VoxCeleb2 dataset from \cite{chung2018voxceleb2} which contains talking face videos from about 6K subjects.
 We reprocess the dataset and discard the clips with multiple individuals and those of low quality using the method of \cite{su2020blindly}.
 For motion latent generation, we use an 8-layer transformer encoder with an embedding dim $512$ and head number $8$ as our diffusion network.
 The model is trained on VoxCeleb2~\cite{chung2018voxceleb2} and another high-resolution talk video dataset collected by us, which contains about 3.5K subjects.
 In our default setup, the model uses a forward-facing main gaze condition, an average head distance of all training videos, and an empty emotion offset condition.
 The CFG parameters are set to $\lambda_\mathbf{A} = 0.5$ and $\lambda_\mathbf{g} = 1.0$, and $50$ sampling steps are used.
+Our face latent model takes around 7 days of training on a 4 NVIDIA RTX A6000 GPUs workstation, and the diffusion transformer takes around 3 days.
+The total data used for training comprises approximately 500K clips, each lasting between 2 to 10 seconds.
+The parameter counts of our 3D-aided face latent model and diffusion transformer model are about 200M and 29M respectively.

 \paragraph{Evaluation benchmarks.} We evaluate our method using two datasets.
 The first is a subset of VoxCeleb2~\cite{chung2018voxceleb2}.
 We randomly selected 46 subjects from the test split of VoxCeleb2 and randomly sampled 10 video clips for each subject, resulting in a total of 460 clips.
 These video clips are about 5$\sim$15 seconds long (80\% are less than 10 seconds), with most of the content being interviews and news reports.
 To further evaluate our method under long speech generation with a wider range of vocal variations, we further collected 32 one-minute clips of 17 individuals.
 These videos are predominantly sourced from online coaching sessions and educational lectures and the talking styles are considerably more diverse than VoxCeleb2.
-We refer to this dataset as OneMin-32.
+We refer to this dataset as OneMin-32. \paragraph{Inference speed.} Our method generates video frames of 512$\times$512 size at 45fps in the offline batch processing mode, and can support up to 40fps in the online streaming mode with a preceding latency of only 170ms , evaluated on a desktop PC with a single NVIDIA RTX 4090 GPU.